 I shudder to think of what I almost lost because of a decision based in fear and confusion.
 My mom and I have walked down the aisle in Tony’s wedding procession.
 He has changed his last name to mine.
 He has blessed me with a stunning granddaughter, Jordan Rose Baraz.
 He turns to me when he needs someone to talk to who will understand.
 I am filled with gratitude at the blessing of getting a second chance, and for the blessings of dharma practice that enabled me to take it.

 Shoshana Alexander contributed to this article.
-She is the author of In Praise of Single Parents and Women’s Ventures, Women’s Visions and has helped birth many dharma classics.
+She is the author of In Praise of Single Parents: Mothers and Fathers Embracing the Challenge (Houghton Mifflin, 1994) and Women’s Ventures, Women’s Visions (Crossing Press, 1997), and has helped birth many dharma classics.
 She has been a dharma practitioner since 1971.